hugoqdesh/Staying-Private-Online/CONTRIBUTING.md

-# Contributing to Veilr
+# Contributing

-Thank you for considering contributing to Veilr!
+Thank you for considering contributing!
 Here are a few guidelines to follow when submitting your contributions:

 ## Titles